jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-06-10-on-covid-19-vaccines-and-treatment-june-2021.md

 ... og kay [Frédéric Bastiat](https://fee.org/articles/was-cs-lewis-a-libertarian/)

 > If the natural tendencies of mankind are so bad that it is not safe to permit people to be free, how is it that the tendencies of these organizers are always good? **Do not the legislators and their appointed agents also belong to the human race?
 Or do they believe that they themselves are made of a finer clay than the rest of mankind?**

+... og kay Thomas Sowell

+> It is hard to imagine a more stupid or more dangerous way of making decisions than by putting those decisions in the hands of people who pay no price for being wrong.

+... og kay [Matt Kibbe](https://youtu.be/P1WKcaIbOjM) <!-- "The Deadly Isms \| S1 Ep 4: Things Dictators Don't Know" -->

+> ... top down control fails because those at the top can never have enough knowledge to coordinate the activities of millions of people, not even with all the supercomputers in the world.
+And even when they try, the results have been some of the worst cases of human suffering in history.
+The only other option is to let people plan their own lives as long as they don't hurt people or take their stuff.
+Trust that these individual plans will come together into a whole that is greater than the sum of its parts, and that none of us knows as much as all of us.

 </div>